RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: INTRODUCTION

 \section{INTRODUCTION}

-Recent advances in the field of robot learning have demonstrated new breakthroughs in both the accuracy and generalization of robotic policies for task execution.
+\IEEEPARstart{R}{ecent} advances in the field of robot learning have demonstrated new breakthroughs in both the accuracy and generalization of robotic policies for task execution.
 Since the introduction of RT-2 \cite{brohan2023rt}, Vision-Language-Action (VLA) models have attracted increasing attention.
-These models, built upon large foundation models, exhibit strong generalization capabilities, suggesting a promising path toward the development of general-purpose robots capable of performing a wide range of manipulation tasks.
-VLA models leverage the general knowledge embedded in pretrained Vision-Language Models (VLMs), while possessing the capability to comprehend language instructions, perceive the visual environment, and generate appropriate actions \cite{kim2024openvla}\cite{team2024octo}\cite{black2410pi0}.
+These models, built upon large foundation models, exhibit strong generalization capabilities.
+VLA models leverage the general knowledge embedded in pretrained Vision-Language Models (VLMs), while possessing the capability to comprehend language instructions, perceive the visual environment, and generate appropriate actions \cite{kim2024openvla}\cite{kim2025fine}\cite{black2410pi0}.

 While VLA models hold promise for enabling general-purpose robotic capabilities, they are often derived from VLMs, which significantly limits their practicality.
 These models typically possess an enormous number of parameters, resulting in high computational and memory demands.
 Consequently, they require powerful hardware to operate efficiently, posing challenges for deployment on resource-constrained robotic platforms.
 Moreover, the inference speed of such models is often inadequate for real-time applications, further restricting their usability in dynamic and time-sensitive robotic tasks.